Call: 503/765-7615

 • Categories (M) Massive Hemorrhage, Equipment

-UPDATE 2024: Since our original STAT “tourniquet” experience showing it was an ineffective device for hemorrhage control, there have been two peer-reviewed, published studies finding similar results. 🕖 Reading Time, 6 minutes Most recently, 84 volunteers with no prior tourniquet …
+UPDATE 2024: Since our original STAT “tourniquet” experience showing it was an ineffective device for hemorrhage control, there have been two peer-reviewed, published studies finding similar results.
+Researched and written by Mike Shertz, MD/18D, not AI 🕖 Reading Time, 6 …

 Four photographs showing substantial injuries to various human body parts following contact with industrial high pressure water jet